We’re going to go over the best keto chocolate options you can buy at the store, as well as show you a homemade chocolate bar recipe!

 Going on a keto diet doesn’t mean you have to deprive yourself, especially when it comes to chocolate.
 There are plenty of keto chocolate options you can find available online, at the grocery store, or make in your own kitchen.
-We’ll show you the best chocolate options and give you some of our favorite recipes for decadent chocolate desserts.
+We’ll show you the best store bought chocolate options, homemade recipe, and give you some of our favorite recipes for decadent chocolate desserts.

 Yes, believe it or not chocolate is 100% okay on keto.
 The most important thing to note is that it cannot be high in added sugar.
 100% cocoa or Baker’s Chocolate contain little to no carbs, but most of your typical candy bars are filled with sugar.

 Chocolate bars you see in the candy aisle are loaded with sugar and are not the best options for someone on a low-carb diet.
 To maintain a state of fat-burning ketosis, a person must consume around 20g of carbs per day.
 Here are some of the typical store bought candy bars, and their alarming carb counts (*Numbers based on their serving size which is usually not the full package):

 - Caramilk – 31g carbs